Stanley Donwood: Other work

 In 2006, Donwood began creating and selling large screen prints.
 In an interview with AllMusic, he explained it as an effort to reconnect with the process of print making and as a means to share his art in a larger format than the small, low-quality prints in album cover and insert art, "It's a way of getting pictures out in the way they should be seen; not as 4-colour litho on cheap paper, but as real pieces of artwork that have a much greater visual impact."
 Donwood creates artwork for Glastonbury Festival.

 Donwood has created book covers for the nature writer Robert Macfarlane.
-In 2021, he collaborated with Macfarlane on an edition of Thomas Hardy's poems published by the Folio Society.
+He illustrated Macfarlane's 2019 book Ness, a prose poem.
+In 2021, he collaborated with Macfarlane on an edition of Thomas Hardy poems published by the Folio Society.
 Donwood provided the illustrations for the poems selected and introduced by Macfarlane.
 Donwood's illustrations were exhibited at the Jealous Gallery in London in 2021 and the Fine Foundation Gallery at Durlston Castle in Durlston Country Park in 2021.